Website Shortlink: amherst.edu/go/counseling

 - After-Hours Crisis Counseling is available by phone to all members of the Amherst community.
 To reach an after-hours counselor on evenings, weekends, or holidays simply call the Counseling Center’s main line at 413-542-2354.

 Regularly Scheduled Services

 - Single Session Treatment.
 One-time, 50-minute appointments are available most days for students who wish to access a counselor once to address specific issues or problems that are causing immediate concerns or distress.
 These appointments are solution-focused, and designed to help students make quick changes.

 - Individual Counseling is available to all enrolled students, and most students receive brief, bi-weekly treatment.
 Common concerns include anxiety, depression, relationships, academic worries, perfectionism, recovering from trauma, identity concerns, eating concerns, and family issues.

 - Groups: We offer a variety of therapy groups, drop-in support groups, and educational skills-building classes.
-Call the Counseling Center or visit our website for a current listing of the support groups we offer.
+Call the Counseling Center or visit our groups page for a current listing of the support groups we offer.